The Test Nobody Saw Coming — Modern Paraphrase | fresh.bible

 And they kept walking.
 Together.

 Was that ?
-Was it hope?
+Was it ?
 Was it the only thing Abraham could bring himself to say?
 Maybe all three.
 But those words — "God will provide" — became one of the defining statements of the whole Bible.
 Abraham didn't know how true they were.

 Let this sit.
 This isn't a metaphor.
-This is a father physically binding his son. didn't fight.
+This is a physically binding his son.
+Isaac didn't fight.
 Abraham didn't hesitate.
 Whatever passed between them in that moment, the text leaves it unspoken.
 Some moments are too heavy for narration.

 Abraham reached out his hand.
 He took the knife.